-- Frontier Airlines, for example, offered a $50 bonus voucher to any traveler who proactively canceled an upcoming flight earlier this week.
+- Frontier Airlines, for example, offered a $50 bonus voucher to any traveler who proactively canceled an upcoming flight this spring.
 That offer likely came ahead of mass cancellations – clearly Frontier was hoping to get as many flyers as possible to take a voucher before they’d have to start doling out refunds.

 - American Airlines has reportedly targeted some travelers with canceled flights with an offer to take a 20% bonus on a voucher rather than a cash refund.

 - Qatar Airways has offered a 10% bonus if you take a voucher rather than a refund.

 But it gets worse.
 Some airlines simply made it hard to even request or process the refund they owe you after canceling a flight.
 Head for Points reports that British Airways essentially hid the ability to request a refund – you can only find it with an obscure workaround.